 FICO and VantageScore also both penalize consumers for too many hard credit inquiries in a short period of time.
 Hard credit inquiries are any checks on your credit score that you’ve initiated, i.e. when applying for a credit card or personal loan.
 They ignore soft inquiries – any inquiries made by potential lenders that borrowers haven’t initiated – but will lower a score if a hard inquiry for the same type of credit is made in a narrow window of time.

-A newer development with both FICO and VantageScore is their willingness to ignore debt that’s been paid off.
+Newer development with both FICO and VantageScore is their willingness to ignore debt that’s been paid off.
 The record of the initial bad debt is still on the credit report, but both scoring models no longer include it in their scoring evaluations.
-This new approach to debt repayment gives consumers big incentives to pay debt off.
+This new approach to debt repayment gives consumers big incentives to pay the debt off.

 Differences Between FICO and VantageScore